 To better meet both consumer needs and policy and regulatory requirements, we are applying saturated fat reduction and reformulation strategies to our foods portfolio.

 We are continually exploring different oils to enable us to reduce the level of saturated fat, while also allowing us to maintain our products’ great taste without compromising our product quality.

 In addition to reformulation of existing products, we are also introducing new products with less saturated fat to support our delivery against our global goal.

 PepsiCo’s 2020 acquisition of Pioneer Foods brought approximately 15 new food brands into the PepsiCo portfolio.
-In doing so, progress against our product goals was impacted – for saturated fat, this had the effect of positively contributing to our progress.
+In doing so, progress against our product goals was impacted – for saturated fat, this had the effect of positively contributing to our 2020 and 2021 progress.

 We have also formed an agreement with Partnership for a Healthier America (PHA), an organization that works with the private sector to help improve the health of youth in the United States by addressing childhood obesity, to conduct an independent review of our progress against our saturated fat goal.
 The first year of this review was conducted in relation to 2016 data.
-In the most recent 2019 progress report, covering then current SKU level data of products in our Top 23 global markets, PHA confirmed the accuracy of our calculations and the reliability of the methodology we use to make those calculations.
-Further detail about the review is published within PHA’s annual report.
+In the most recent review, covering then current 2020 SKU level data of products in our Top 23 global convenient foods markets, PHA confirmed the accuracy of our calculations and the reliability of the methodology we use to make those calculations.
 We plan to continue conducting independent reviews of the data and methodology, in order to continue to drive transparency around this important goal.